olibre/GreatTips/cpp/rules.md

 * Copyright every ASCII file (not only C++ files)
 * Automatic script can be used to append/fix copyright banners
+* Be inspired by following banner based on Doxygen tags
+* Keep the Doxygen tag `\file` empty to use the name of the current (prevent misspeling if filename is changed)

 ```cpp
 /**